karrick/gologs/README.md

 strings, but in every case, when the logger is created, the template string is compiled to tree of function pointers that is evaluated over each log event to format the event according to the template.
-This is in stark contrast to other logging libraries that evaluate the template string for each event to be logged.
+This is in stark contrast to many other logging libraries that evaluate the template string for each event to be logged.

 #### Controlling Log Levels